chmp/serde_arrow/serde_arrow/Quickstart.md

 ## Dictionary encoding for strings

-To encode strings with repeated values via a dictionary, the data type of the corresponding field must be changed from `Utf8` or `LargeUtf8` to `Dictionary`.
+Strings with repeated values can be encoded as dictionaries.
+The data type of the corresponding field must be changed to `Dictionary`.

 For an existing field this can be done via: